-"It doesn't work like that, Jack.
+"I don't think it's going to be that easy, Jack.
 You're going to have to get out there and get your hands dirty.
 Knock on a few doors, ask some questions.
 You understand?
 Check out the scene of the crime with your own eyes.
 Talk to witnesses.
 Figure out who you can trust and who's lying to you.
 What do you think?
 You think you're up for it?"